 In 1997, sixty years after its formation, and realizing that Chambers of Commerce were still the premier local business advocate, the appellation Chamber of Commerce Association of Alabama (CCAA) was adopted.
 Along with this name change began the effort to bring this alliance from a part-time, volunteer-led group of Chamber executives to a true full-time, professionally-led association that represented the needs and issues that affect the over 110 Chambers of Commerce in that make up its membership.

 In 1999, after carefully marshalling funding and support, the Board of Directors of CCAA hired its first professional director to head the organization.
 Ralph Stacy, former Executive Director of the Greenville Area Chamber of Commerce, was hired to guide CCAA on its mission of “building a better Alabama…through strong Chambers of Commerce.”
-While CCAA made headway in representing the needs of local Chambers and their professional staff, as well as providing training and conference opportunities for all Alabama Chambers, the potential of the strength of local Chambers came to the forefront with the hiring of William J. “Billy” Canary as the President and CEO of the Business Council of Alabama (BCA).
+While CCAA made headway in representing the needs of local Chambers and their professional staff, as well as providing training and conference opportunities for all Alabama Chambers, the potential of the strength of local Chambers came to the forefront with a strengthen alliance with the Business Council of Alabama in 2003. .

-Canary, former White House staffer under President George H.W.
-Bush, and former President of the American Trucking Associations, immediately began forging a stronger alliance with CCAA through increased interaction and participation in local Chamber events and with local Chamber executives.
-This led to the formation in late 2003 of The Partnership, a formal document signed by BCA and CCAA leadership, which linked for the first time, the power of BCA’s 5,000 members with the nearly 60,000 local businesses represented by Chambers.
+In late 2003, The Partnership, a formal document signed by BCA and CCAA leadership, linked for the first time, the power of BCA’s 5,000 members with the nearly 60,000 local businesses represented by Chambers.
 This has created a voice for business unlike any other in America.

 Not only was this a bold move by both organizations, it also proved to be the first of its kind in America.
-It has been recognized by both the U.S. Chamber and the American Chamber of Commerce Executives as being a unique program, and is currently under implementation in other states as a model for state Chamber association operations.
+It has been recognized by both the U.S. Chamber and the American Chamber of Commerce Executives as being a unique program.

 For more information on CCAA: